Thames Basin Heaths Forest Plan

 There are 288,000 houses located within 5km of the Thames Basin boundary providing an important natural resource for the inhabitants.
 The woods are a popular recreation area and are particularly used by dog walkers.

 The wider Thames Basin Heaths Special Protection Area (SPA) is comprised of 13 Sites of Scientific Interest (SSSI).
 This complex of heath and woodland sites is of international importance because it supports breeding populations of nightjar, woodlark and Dartford warbler which are all protected by EU law.
-This site also includes 2 SSSIs not included within the wider SPA.
+This site also includes two SSSIs not included within the wider SPA.

 Objectives